 How to avoid a white savior complex

 It is important to think about systemic harm more than individual harm.
 Discussing complex topics such as colonialism & neocolonialism, the white savior complex, and voluntourism takes more than a few blog posts and videos.
-There is much to dismantle with this kind of education being only the beginning.
+There is much to dismantle with this kind of education being only the beginning on how not to be a white savior.
 However, here are a few tips on how to avoid a white savior complex:

 1. Do not go to destinations because you think you can and should save anyone.

 2. Always commit to learning and understanding you don’t know everything.
 Do not go to someone else’s country and think you have all the answers to solve their problems